keyonvafa/indigo/_drafts/2017-01-04-gp-predictit.md

 ## Gaussian Process Tutorial

 What is a Gaussian process?
-Frequently, it is referred to as the infinite-dimensional extension of the multivariate normal distribution (CITE?).
+Frequently, it is referred to as the infinite-dimensional extension of the multivariate normal distribution.
 This may be confusing, because we typically don't observe random variables with infinitely many components.
 However, when we work with GPs, the intuition is that we observe some finite-dimensional subset of infinite-dimensional data, and this finite subset follows a multivariate normal distribution, as would every finite subset.

 For example, suppose we measure the temperature every day of the year at noon, resulting in a 365-dimensional vector.
 In reality, temperature is a continuous process, and the choice to take a measurement every day at noon is arbitrary.
 What would happen if we took the temperature in the evening instead?
 What if we took measurements every hour or every week?
 If we model the data with a GP, we are assuming that each of these possible data collection schemes would yield data from a multivariate normal distribution.